virbula/proxmox-backup/docs/backup-client.rst

 When using this mode, instead of the regular pxar archive, the backup snapshot is stored into two separate files: the `mpxar` containing the archive's metadata and the `ppxar` containing a concatenation of the file contents.
 This splitting allows for efficient metadata lookups.
+When creating the backup archives, the current file metadata is compared to the one looked up in the previous `mpxar` archive.
+The operational details are explained more in depth in the :ref:`technical documentation <change-detection-mode-metadata>`.

 Using the `change-detection-mode` set to `data` allows to create the same split archive as when using the `metadata` mode, but without using a previous reference and therefore reencoding all file payloads.
-When creating the backup archives, the current file metadata is compared to the one looked up in the previous `mpxar` archive.
-The metadata comparison includes file size, file type, ownership and permission information, as well as acls and attributes and most importantly the file's mtime, for details see the
-:ref:`pxar metadata archive format <pxar-meta-format>`.

-If unchanged, the entry is cached for possible re-use of content chunks without re-reading, by indexing the already present chunks containing the contents from the previous backup snapshot.
-Since the file might only partially re-use chunks (thereby introducing wasted space in the form of padding), the decision whether to re-use or re-encode the currently cached entries is postponed to when enough information is available, comparing the possible padding to a threshold value.
+For details of this mode please see the :ref:`technical documentation <change-detection-mode-data>`.

 .. _client_change_detection_mode_table: